jsdclxvi/Reforestation/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## I considered building the patio by myself.
+But I didn't have the stones.